atrp87/Static_Dynamic_Testing/testing_task_1.md

   for card in cards
     total += card.value
-    return "You have a total of" + total # this should be after the first end as it will return after this first iteration. end end
+    return "You have a total of" + total # this should be after the first end as it will return after this first iteration.
+    # total needs to be interpolated or converted into a string
+  end
+end
+# missing a closing end